openvinotoolkit/openvino_notebooks/notebooks/301-tensorflow-training-openvino/README.md

-# Training to Deployment with TensorFlow and OpenVINO
+# Training to Deployment with TensorFlow and OpenVINO™

 <img src="https://www.tensorflow.org/tutorials/images/classification_files/output_N1loMlbYHeiJ_0.png" width=250> <img src="https://www.tensorflow.org/tutorials/images/classification_files/output_RQbZBOTLHiUP_0.png" width=250> <img src="https://www.tensorflow.org/tutorials/images/classification_files/output_HyQkfPGdHilw_0.png" width=250>

 In this directory, you will find two Jupyter notebooks.
-The first is an end-to-end deep learning training tutorial which borrows the open source code from TensorFlow's [image classification tutorial](https://www.tensorflow.org/tutorials/images/classification), demonstrating how to train the model and then convert to OpenVINO Intermediate Representation (IR).
+The first is an end-to-end deep learning training tutorial which borrows the open source code from TensorFlow's [image classification tutorial](https://www.tensorflow.org/tutorials/images/classification), demonstrating how to train the model and then convert to OpenVINO™ Intermediate Representation (IR).
 It leverages the [tf_flowers](https://www.tensorflow.org/datasets/catalog/tf_flowers) dataset which includes about 3,700 photos of flowers.

 The second notebook demonstrates how to quantize the OpenVINO IR model that was created in the first notebook.
 Post-training quantization speeds up inference on the trained model.
 The quantization is performed with the [Post Training Optimization Tool (POT)](https://docs.openvinotoolkit.org/latest/pot_README.html) from OpenVINO Toolkit.
 A custom dataloader and metric will be defined, and accuracy and performance will be computed for the original IR model and the quantized model on CPU and iGPU (if available).